anlisha-maharjan/react-native-boilerplate/README.md

 ## About The App
-Zpol for Android & iOS built using React Native.
+Zpol for Android & iOS built using React Native featuring Authentication Flow with React Navigation v6.

 ## Requirements